Bell Palsy Clinical Presentation

 Physical Examination

 Weakness and/or paralysis from involvement of the facial nerve affects the entire face (upper and lower) on the affected side.
-A careful examination of the head, ears, eyes, nose, and throat (HEENT) must be carried out in all patients with facial paralysis.
+A careful examination of the head, ears, eyes, nose, and throat must be carried out in all patients with facial paralysis.
+Time must also be taken to examine the patient’s skin for signs of squamous cell carcinoma, which can invade the facial nerve, and parotid gland disease.

-Focus attention on the voluntary movement of the upper part of the face on the affected side: in supranuclear lesions such as a cortical stroke (upper motor neuron; above the facial nucleus in the pons), the upper third of the face is spared while the lower two thirds are paralyzed.
-The orbicularis, frontalis, and corrugator muscles are innervated bilaterally at the level of the brainstem, which explains the pattern of facial paralysis in these cases.[19]
+Focus attention on the voluntary movement of the upper part of the face on the affected side; in supranuclear lesions, such as occur in a cortical stroke (upper motor neuron; above the facial nucleus in the pons), the upper third of the face is spared in the majority of cases, while the lower two thirds are paralyzed.
+The orbicularis, frontalis, and corrugator muscles are innervated bilaterally at the level of the brainstem, which explains the pattern of facial paralysis in these cases.
+[28]

-Initial inspection of the patient demonstrates flattening of the forehead and nasolabial fold on the side affected with the palsy.
-When the patient is asked to raise the eyebrows, the side of the forehead with the palsy will remain flat.
-When the patient is asked to smile, the face becomes distorted and lateralizes to the side opposite the palsy.
+Initial inspection of the patient demonstrates flattening of the forehead and nasolabial fold on the side affected by the palsy.
+When the patient is asked to raise his or her eyebrows, the side of the forehead with the palsy will remain flat.
+When the patient is asked to smile, the face will become distorted and lateralize to the side opposite the palsy.

 Otologic examination